Frequently Asked Questions

 When does the loan need to be paid back?

 No monthly payments are due on a reverse mortgage while it is outstanding.
-The loan is repaid when the borrowers cease to occupy their home as a principal residence, whether they (the last remaining spouse, in cases of couples) pass away, sell the home, or permanently move out.
+Borrowers are responsible for payment of taxes and insurance.
+The loan is repaid when the borrowers cease to occupy their home as a principal residence, whether they (the last remaining spouse, in cases of couples) pass away, sell the home, fail to pay taxes and insurance or permanently move out.
 Since the reverse mortgage is a non-recourse loan, the amount owed can never exceed the market value of the home.
 Furthermore, if the home is sold and the sales proceeds exceed the amount owed on the reverse mortgage, the excess money goes to the borrower or their estate.

 What if I have an existing loan?